xrowgmbh/activedirectory-bundle/README.md

 The base distinguished name is the base distinguished name you'd like to perform operations on.
 An example base DN would be `DC=corp,DC=acme,DC=org`.

 If one is not defined, you will not retrieve any search results.

+## Toubleshooting

+### System report "Invalid directory user" during login

+Certain Active Directory users might be not able to authticate against the Active Directory Server.
+In those cases the the message "Invalid directory user" will appear.
+This means that the user username@account.suffix with the given password can`t authticate against teh server.
+Please consult the domain adminsitrator to help.
+You can replicate the issue using a LDAP Brwoser like http://www.ldapadmin.org/.